 The Council carries out a rolling programme that ensures that all Property, Plant and Equipment required to be measured at fair value is revalued at least every five years.
 Valuations were carried out internally by qualified surveyors with the exception of certain specialised properties, which were carried out by external firms of Chartered Surveyors.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institute of Chartered Surveyors.
-Vehicles, plant, furniture and equipment are not valued and depreciation costs are used as a proxy for fair value.
+Vehicles, plant and furniture are not revalued, and depreciation costs are used as a proxy for fair value.